FEES AND FINANCES

 Condo boards can charge a special assessment through common expense fees without getting permission from owners.
 The governing documents of the condo corporation may have provisions regarding special assessments which the condo corporation will have to abide by.

-Your board may need to levy a special assessment for various reasons.
-Here are some of the most common:
+Your condo board may need to levy a special assessment for a variety of reasons.
+Here are some notable examples: